Yeha Guesthouse: A Budget Stay In Jeju Island South Korea

-Endorsed as Good Stay by the Korea Tourism Organization, Yeha Guesthouse is a budget accommodation for travelers who seeking a budget stay with a convenient location in Jeju Island, South Korea.
+Endorsed as Good Stay by the Korea Tourism Organization, Yeha Guesthouse is a budget accommodation for travelers seeking a budget stay with a convenient location in Jeju Island, South Korea.

-If you travel on a budget and would like to discover Jeju island on your own, staying near the main Bus Terminal is a good idea.
+If you travel on a budget and like to discover Jeju island on your own, staying near the main Bus Terminal is a good idea.

-Also, there’s a bus stop just 1-minute walk from Yeha Guesthouse which can take you directly to the Jeju Night market and the center.
+Also, there’s a bus stop just a 1-minute walk from Yeha Guesthouse, which can take you directly to the Jeju Night market and the center.

-With a T-money card, the price of each bus ticket is cheaper and it’s more convenient to carry the card with you.
+With a T-money card, the price of each bus ticket is lower, and it’s more convenient to carry the card with you.

-Facilities & Service
+The Facilities & Service

 For example, you can use a free washing machine with washing powder.
 However, you’ll need to pay for a Dryer at the reception to dry your clothes.